nosco/querycache/README.md

 # querycache

 This module provides an easy to use caching layer for any nodejs application that needs to optimize speed for mongodb read queries.
-The cache is an in-memory key value store that automatically gets invalidated on specified oplog events.
+The cache defaults to a in-memory data store, but also has support for redis, which makes it easy for multiple frontends to utilize the same cache.
+The cache automatically gets invalidated on any oplog events that reference the specified database and collections.
 For this reason, the mongodb instance must be configured as a replicaset.
 For testing purposes, this can be done by configuring mongo as a singleton replicaset: